 There are cases in which you want to redirect users from one form to another.
 The two forms may contain common fields and you don’t want users to fill out the same information twice.
 This is where custom redirect URLs come in.
-The custom links are created by using our own domain (123 Form Builder) and this procedure can’t be used on the published version of your forms.
+The custom links are created by using our own domain (123 Form Builder) and this procedure can’t be used on the forms embedded on your website.

-The redirect URL can be specified in the Thank You Page section, under Redirect with custom variables, and provide the custom URL.
+The redirect URL can be specified in the Thank You Page section.
+Select the Redirect with custom variables option and provide the custom URL.

 Build your custom URL using the following structure: